This post may contain affiliate links.

 - Blend Until Smooth: Blend thoroughly to make sure the mousse is smooth and creamy.

-- Chill Before Serving: This mousse doesn’t need to chill as long asFor a firmer texture, refrigerate the mousse for at least 2 hours before serving.
+- Chill Before Serving: refrigerate the mousse for at least 2 hours before serving for a thick creamy texture.

 - Sweeten To Taste: Taste the mousse before chilling and add more maple syrup if needed.